Uncovering the Power of HashMap’s isEmpty() Method

 Understanding the Return Value

-.
-On the other hand, if the hashmap contains key-value mappings, it returns false
+. - If the hashmap contains key-value mappings, it returns

 .